Bogotá: Gonzalo Jiménez de Quesada expedition and Spanish conquest

-From 1533, a belief persisted that the Río Grande de la Magdalena was the trail to the South Sea, to Perú, legendary El Dorado.
+From 1533, a belief persisted that the Río Grande de la Magdalena was the trail to the South Sea, to Peru, legendary El Dorado.
 Such was the target of Gonzalo Jiménez de Quesada, the Granadanian conquistador who left Santa Marta on 6 April 1536 with 800 soldiers, heading towards the interior of current Colombia.
-The expedition divided into two groups, one under Quesada's command to move on land, and the other commanded by Diego de Urbino would go up river in four brigantine ships to, later on, meet Quesada troops at the site named Tora de las Barrancas Bermejas.
+The expedition divided into two groups, one under Quesada's command to move on land, and the other commanded by Diego de Urbino would go upriver in four brigantine ships to eventually meet Quesada's troops at the site named Tora de las Barrancas Bermejas.
 When they arrived, they heard news about Indians inhabiting the south and making large salt cakes used to trade for wild cotton and fish.
 Jiménez de Quesada decided to abandon the route to Peru and cross the mountain in search of salt villages.
 They saw crops, trails, white salt cakes and then huts where they found corn, yucca and beans.
 From Tora, the expedition went up the Opón River and found indigenous people wearing very finely painted cotton mantles.
 When they arrived in Muisca territories in the Andean Plateau, on 9 March 1537, of the expedition leaving Santa Marta, only 162 men were left.

 The zipa at the moment of Spanish conquest was Tisquesusa.
 His main bohío was in a small village called Bacatá with others in Funza and Cajicá, giving name to the present day capital of Colombia.
 Bacatá was actually located near to the modern location of the city of Funza.
 A prophecy in his life came true; he would be dying, bathing in his own blood.
 Defending Funza with a reduced army of guecha warriors against the heavily exhausted but heavily armed strangers, his reign fell in the hands of Gonzalo Jiménez de Quesada and his younger brother Hernán Pérez on 20 April 1537.
 Upon his death, his brother Sagipa became the last zipa, against the inheritance tradition of the Muisca.
 Sagipa used to be a main captain for Tisquesusa but quickly submitted to the Spanish rulers.
 The first encomenderos asked high prices in valuable products and agricultural production from the indigenous people.
 On top of that epidemics of European viruses razed through the population, of which in current Boyacá 65–85 % of the Muisca were killed within 100 years.